Home

 • BBQ Sauce - Look for a sauce that has little or no sugar.
 They won't miss all that added sugar in their dog biscuits.

-• Review what the ASPCA says in regards to giving your dog treats with garlic or onions in them.
-This is a great article to put your mind at ease because most BBQ sauces have a very small amount of dried onion and sometimes garlic in them.
-You can also make your own sauce.
-A sample recipe would be 1 tbsp. of olive oil, 2 tbsp. tomato paste, to 1/2 cup beef broth.
+• Make Your Own BBQ Sauce - A sample recipe would be 1 tbsp. of olive oil, 2 tbsp. tomato paste, to 1/2 cup beef broth.
 That should get you started for a nice base BBQ sauce recipe that you can adjust as you see fit.

 What's Your Dog's Tastebud Feedback?